Two point eigenvalue correlation for a class of non-selfadjoint operators under random perturbations: Proof of Proposition

 which implies that $(\tilde{\alpha}(0,0,\alpha'),\alpha')\in B(0,R)$ for all $\alpha'$ with $\lVert \alpha' \rVert_{\C^{N-2}} \leq R_0$.
 Hence,

 Next, we want to apply a multi-dimensional version of the mean value theorem for integrals to (\ref{eqn:Int1_2}).
-Indeed, let $U\subset\R^n$ be open, relatively compact and path-connected, it then holds true that for a continuous function $f:\overline{U}\rightarrow \R$ and a positive integrable function $g:\overline{U}\rightarrow \R$, there exists a $y\in\overline{U}$ such that
+Indeed, let $U\subset\R^n$ be open, relatively compact and path-\-connected, it then holds true that for a continuous function $f:\overline{U}\rightarrow \R$ and a positive integrable function $g:\overline{U}\rightarrow \R$, there exists a $y\in\overline{U}$ such that

 Hence, the mean value theorem applied to (\ref{eqn:Int1_2}) yields that

 Here, $J$ denotes the evaluation of the Jacobian $J(0,\alpha')$ (cf. \eqref{eqn:Jacobian2}) at the intermediate point for $\alpha'$ given by mean value theorem.
 Note that $J$ depends smoothly on $z_1$ and $z_2$ because $\tau$ and $A$ do.